 Here’s the point: When you and your spouse take the time to decide on your goals and how you will work toward them together, you can accomplish much more than one of you alone.
 That’s the power your shared retirement dream gives you.

-But, as great as it is to work toward your dream together, there’s one more thing you need to make it a reality: a strong retirement investing strategy.
+But as great as it is to work toward your dream together, there’s one more thing you need to make it a reality: a strong retirement investment strategy.
 Without that, dreaming about retirement becomes a daydream, not a real and achievable goal.

-I always encourage people to work with an investing advisor they trust.
+I always encourage people to work with an investment professional they trust.
 You need someone who will understand your goals, someone you can work with for a long, long time.
 It’s your advisor’s job to teach you:

-If you’d like to work with an experienced investing advisor who has earned our recommendation for great advice and excellent service, we can put you in touch with an investing Endorsed Local Provider in your area today!
+If you’d like to work with an experienced investing advisor who has earned our recommendation for great advice and excellent service, we can put you in touch with a SmartVestor Pro in your area today!